submariner-io/submariner-website/src/content/community/releases/_index.en.md

   `clusterset.local`.
 This prevents unnecessary retries.
 * Stop using cluster-owned tag for AWS Security Group lookup.
 * Avoid using api.ipify.org as the first resolver for public IPs.
-* It is now possible to customize the default TCP MSS clamping value set by Submariner also for non-Globalnet deployments.
+* Extend the ability to customize the default TCP MSS clamping value set by Submariner to non-Globalnet deployments.

 ## v0.14.0